Abdullahi24i/Sparta-Academy/cloud_computing/cloud_research.md

 #### What are some potential pitfalls/disadvantages of using the cloud?
 - Downtime and reliability issues - serivce outages can happen
 - Security & privacy risks - exposure to cyber attacks and compliance issues.
-- Limited control & flexibility - you dont manage underlying infrastructure.
+- Limited control & flexibility - you don't manage underlying infrastructure.
 - Vendor Lock in - can be difficult to change providers
 - Performance issues - latency to end users
 - compliance & legal issues - data residency